-This collection of 9 solo piano pieces was created in a collaborative project with my sister and visual artist, Loryn Spangler-Jones.
+This collection of 9 original solo piano pieces was created in a collaborative project with my sister and visual artist, Loryn Spangler-Jones.

 All music composed by Matthew Fries.

 Order music directly from the artist.

 - Track List

 Music and the visual arts have always been inseparable companions.
 From Picasso’s paintings of guitars to Andy Warhol’s patronage of the Velvet Underground to the early rappers’ integral relationship with graffiti, the two disciplines have always relied upon one another for motivation.
 Think about your favorite albums of all time: invariably, the cover art comes immediately to mind along with the indelible music within.